jimweirich/dim/README.markdown

 # License

-DIM is available under the MIT license (see the file MIT-LICENSE for details).
+Dim is available under the MIT license (see the file LICENSE for details).